Sodom (band): Musical style and influences

-In the early days Sodom's lyrics focused on Satanic and occult themes, but since Persecution Mania, most of their songs have covered topics based on, inspired by, or related to the concepts of war, politics, fascism and world history.
+In the early days, Sodom's lyrics focused on Satanic and occult themes, but since Persecution Mania, most of their songs have covered topics based on, inspired by, or related to the concepts of war, politics, fascism and world history.
 Some of their songs have also covered topics dealing with religion, rape or sexual intercourse, almost often presented in a humorous light.
 Their political-related lyrics had led some people to think that the band was militarist, but on closer observation the listener would find the lyrics actually being anti-war.
-In an interview with Metalkings.com Tom Angelripper said: "Why are we writing about war?
+In an interview with Metalkings.com, Tom Angelripper said: "Why are we writing about war?
 Because we don't want war.
 We wanna describe how bad the war is."
 The chorus of the song "Ausgebombt" also gives a very clear message: "No trade with death, No trade with arms, Dispense the war, Learn from the past."

 Sodom has been influenced or inspired by a variety of music, including AC/DC, Accept, Anvil, Jeff Beck, Black Sabbath, Deep Purple, Fates Warning, Jimi Hendrix, Iron Maiden, Judas Priest, Kiss, the Mahavishnu Orchestra, Mercyful Fate, Motörhead, Pink Floyd, Queen, Rainbow, Santana, Saxon, Scorpions, Slade, Slayer, Tank, Thin Lizzy, UFO, Uriah Heep, Steve Vai, Venom and Frank Zappa.

 Legacy and influence

 Sodom has influenced numerous metal acts such as Burzum, Cannibal Corpse, Dark Tranquility, Deicide, Enslaved, Evildead, Evile, Incantation, Mayhem, Morbid Angel, Necrodeath, Power Trip, Necromantia, Obituary, Rotting Christ, Sepultura and Tsjuder.

+In 2025, Zahra Huselid of Screen Rant included the band in the site's list of "10 Best Thrash Metal Bands Who Weren't The Big Four".